wrappedmatt/Zillo/ZilloTerminalStripeApp/BACKEND_INTEGRATION.md

 # Backend Integration Guide

-This guide explains how to integrate the LemonadeTerminalApp with your LemonadeApp.Server backend.
+This guide explains how to integrate the ZilloTerminalApp with your Zillo.API backend.

 ## Overview

 The terminal app requires specific API endpoints to handle Stripe Terminal payments and loyalty point management.
-You'll need to add a new `TerminalController` to your `LemonadeApp.Server` project.
+You'll need to add a new `TerminalController` to your `Zillo.API` project.

 ## Required NuGet Packages

-Add these to `LemonadeApp.Server.csproj`:
+Add these to `Zillo.API.csproj`:

 ```xml
 <PackageReference Include="Stripe.net" Version="45.0.0" />